canmom/vector/VECTOR.md

 You make your way down to the stables, carefully edging past the place where a giant has done its business.
 A seven-legged screecher does exactly what its name implies as you duck through the service entrance, and wind your way between foul-smellng stalls.
 You're late - a bit too much crying this morning.

 Your boss is, luckily, distracted.
-She's in conversation with a tall KNIGHT, whose improbably long, digitigrade legs force her to stoop under the ceiling.
+She's in conversation with a tall Knight, whose improbably long, digitigrade legs force her to stoop under the ceiling.
 The manager is staring up at her, shouting something about how much mess the giants have been making, that the State had better be willing to foot the cleanup costs.
-The KNIGHT looks rather more interested in making sure none of the burrowing insects on the rafter get into her hair.
+The Knight looks rather more interested in making sure none of the burrowing insects on the rafter get into her hair.

-They don't make KNIGHTs anymore.
+They don't make Knights anymore.
 Giants may look impressive, but they're almost useless against VECTORs.
-And without a giant to command, a KNIGHT is just a woman who's too tall to fit into any sort of practical cover.
+And without a giant to command, a Knight is just a woman who's too tall to fit into any sort of practical cover.
 That's the word on the message boards, anyway.

 "Ah, Jermaine..." your boss smiles almost warmly, clearly preparing to butter you up for some absolutely awful cleanup duty.
 "There's a good boy."
 If she notices you flinch at the word 'boy', she doesn't let on.
 As you feared, the long-nosed sappers have started shedding, and the drains are clogged with hair and shit.
 And as the least senior stable-'boy', you know there's no point protesting.